 Brickmasons and Blockmasons usually work outdoors; however, new processes and materials allow Masons to work in a greater variety of weather conditions.
 Masons stand, kneel, and bend for long periods and often have to lift heavy materials.
 Common hazards include injuries from tools and falls from scaffolds, but accidents can often be avoided by using proper safety equipment and following safety practices.

 Most Masons work a 40-hour week.
 They usually travel to work sites.

 Some Brickmasons and Blockmasons are members of the International Union of Bricklayers and Allied Craftsworkers.

 Will This Job Fit Me?

 The job of Brickmason may appeal to those who enjoy working independently and outdoors, while performing physical activities.
 Brickmason occupations may also appeal to those who like practical, hands-on problems and solutions, working with details, as well as activities that involve little to no paperwork.

 What Wages and Benefits Can I Expect?

 Apprentices or helpers usually start out at considerably less than the rate paid to experienced workers.
 Pay increases as apprentices gain experience and learn new skills.
 Earnings for workers in these trades can be reduced because poor weather and slowdowns in construction activity limit the time they can work.

-The median wage in 2016 for Brickmasons and Blockmasons in California is $58,707 annually, or $28.23 hourly.
-The median wage for Brickmasons and Blockmasons in San Diego County is $56,806 annually, or $27.31 hourly.
+The median wage in 2016 for Brickmasons and Blockmasons in California was $58,707 annually, or $28.23 hourly.
+The median wage for Brickmasons and Blockmasons in San Diego County was $56,806 annually, or $27.31 hourly.
 The median is the point at which half of the workers earn more and half earn less.

 Union members typically receive medical, dental, and vision insurance as well as retirement plans.
 Those who are self-employed are responsible for purchasing their own insurance and benefit plans.